CocoCoco3/AYCD-Account-Profile-Filter/README.md

 # AYCD Nike Account Profile Filter

 This script filters out AYCD profiles that do not have an associated Nike account from `nikeaccounts.txt`.
+The AYCD profile's billing email address must be in `nikeaccounts.txt` in order to pass.
 The output is `output.json` and is in AYCD format.

 Input your AYCD profiles, replacing `aycd.json`.
 Import your Nike accounts in a user:pass format into `nikeaccounts.txt`.